Filexor/sd-webui-top-k-emphasis/readme.md

 - "q" means result of matmul(q, k) in cross attention will be multiplied by weight on every sampling step.
 - "s" is similar to "q" but applied after softmax.

+If you omit key, it will be interpreted as "c".
 Note that using "q", "s" requires to enable Extra Mode which makes slower because of disabling optimizations.

 Threshold has 3 ways of interpretations: